Mpowa-IO/Documents/Whitepaper.md

 And also the other characteristics of quality, each with their own section and explained.

-Quality management is defined as “a set of systematic activities carried out by the entire organization to effectively and efficiently achieve company objectives so as to provide products and services with a level of quality that satisfies customers, at the appropriate time and price”.

 Fundamental Principles of Official Statistics, which emphasize independence, impartiality and the protection of data of individuals.
 Such requirements of official statistics were first formulated jointly in the Fundamental Principles of Official Statistics in 1992.

 Purpose of an NQAF .An NQAF provides a coherent and holistic system for statistical quality management that assures trust in and the quality of official statistics.
 The UN-NQAF presented in chapter 3 contains the components that should be considered in managing and assuring the quality of official statistics.

-Content and use of the Manual 5 (f) It provides a basis for creating and maintaining a culture of quality within the NSS.
-Quality management and risk management.
-Risk management has many similarities with quality management.

 The approach is a bit different, but risk and quality management frameworks are not mutually exclusive—they are complementary.
 The implementation of risk-based thinking is one of the requirements of ISO 9001:2015.

 Risk management itself is guided by the framework of the Committee of Sponsoring Organizations of the Treadway Commission.
 Risk and quality management should not operate independently of each other.
 A coordinated approach is cost- effective and facilitates the involvement and support of management (see chapter 4 for further information).

 United Nations National Quality Assurance Framework